deskree-inc/nanoservice-ts/README.md

 1. Fork the project

-     - Go to the [Nanoservice repository](https://github.com/deskree-inc/nanoservice-ts) and fork it to your GitHub account.
+     - Go to the [Blok repository](https://github.com/deskree-inc/nanoservice-ts) and fork it to your GitHub account.

 2. Clone the project to your local machine